titumozammel/execution-excellence-system/README.md

 - Is the organization learning from recurring failure?
 - Is execution becoming more reliable?
 - Is execution capability growing with organizational complexity?
+- Is today's execution strengthening or weakening tomorrow's execution capacity?

 ---